Inedo/inedo-docs/Content/proget/reference-api/proget-api-licenses/proget-api-licenses-create.md

 :::(Info) (🚀 Quick Example: Creating a license with pgutil) This example will create the license `ABC License 1.0` with the ID `ABC-1.0`
 ```
-pgutil licenses add --title="ABC License 1.0" --code=ABC-1.0
+pgutil licenses create --title="ABC License 1.0" --code=ABC-1.0
 ```
 :::

 ## Command Specification (CLI)
-The `licenses add` command is used to add a license by name and code.
+The `licenses create` command is used to create a license by name and code.

 The `--title` and `--code` options are always required.

 **Adding a license** requires the license name (e.g. `ABC License 1.0`) and license code (e.g. `ABC-1.0`):
 ```
-pgutil licenses add --title="ABC License 1.0" --code=ABC-1.0
+pgutil licenses create --title="ABC License 1.0" --code=ABC-1.0
 ```

 ## Request Specification